Local Government Act 1986

 The Local Government Act 1986 (c.
-10) is an Act of the Parliament of the United Kingdom.
+10) is an act of the Parliament of the United Kingdom.

-The Local Government Act 1986 was passed primarily in response to the use of publicity by the Greater London Council in its attempt to prevent the passing of the Bill for the Local Government Act 1985.
-The Local Government Act 1986 was subsequently amended by Section 28 of the Local Government Act 1988.
+The act was passed primarily in response to the use of publicity by the Greater London Council in its attempt to prevent the passing of the bill for the Local Government Act 1985.

-Part I

-Section 1

-This section was repealed by section 149 of, and Part I of Schedule 13 to, the Local Government Finance Act 1988.

-Part II

-Sections 4A and 4B were inserted by section 39(1) of the Local Audit and Accountability Act 2014.
+Provisions

+Publicity

+Section 2 of the act prohibited councils from spending on anything that would imply support for a political party.

+Section 4 of the act states that the government can publish a code of practice on local authority publicity.
+Section 6 of the act defines publicity as anything that is addressed to the public.

 Section 2A

 Section 28 of the Local Government Act 1988 added the now-repealed Section 2A to this Act, restricting local authorities from "promoting homosexuality".

-Part III

-Section 8

-This section was repealed by section 194(2) of, and Part I of Schedule 12 to, the Local Government and Housing Act 1989.